This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I use frozen strawberries in a strawberry shortcake?
+Can I use frozen strawberries for strawberry shortcake?

 RELATED: 15 Easy Single Serving Dessert Recipes